psth2876/student_analysis/README.md

 ![image](https://user-images.githubusercontent.com/23220212/178697034-7deaeddd-bd7c-4454-8dbc-1492c46a1e75.png)

-*Figure 1: Comparison of total students on school as per gender*
+*Figure: Comparison of total students on school as per gender*

 **From the above comparison figure, we can clearly state that the total number of students in GP and MS schools have a huge difference which can